Absence Seizure -

 Folic Acid -

-A derivative that is abundant in liver and green plants and is a growth factor for some bacteria.
+A vitamin of the B complex.
+It is found in whole-grain breads and cereals, liver, green vegetables, orange juice, lentils, beans, and yeast.
 It is recommended to be taken prior to and during early stages of pregnancy to help prevent birth defects.

 Frontal Lobe Epilepsy -

-An type of epilepsy where seizures originate from one of the frontal lobes.
-Seizures are characterised often start and end abruptly, with little, if any confusion afterwards.
-They are likely to occur in clusters and often are quite bizarre seizures, resulting in difficulty obtaining a diagnosis.
+When seizures originate from the frontal lobes.
+Seizures can often start and end abruptly, with little, if any confusion afterwards.
+They are likely to occur in clusters and can look quite bizarre, resulting in difficulty obtaining a diagnosis.

 Gaba aminobutyric acid, an important amino acid, functions as the principle inhibitory neurotransmitter in the brain.
 This helps control the nerve cells from firing too fast, which can cause seizures.
 The action of GABA decreases epileptic seizures and muscle spasms.

-Also known as Neurontin, Pendine and Gantin.
-It is used for focal seizures and also for nerve pain.
+Antiepileptic drug also known as Neurontin, Pendine or Gantin.
+It is primarily used for focal seizures (and nerve pain).

-Generalised seizures (primary) are caused by seizure activity in both hemispheres of the brain simultaneously.
-Generalised seizures can be convulsive or non-convulsive, for example tonic-clonic or absence seizures.
+When seizure activity is seen in both hemispheres from the outset.
+Generalised onset seizures can be convulsive or non-convulsive, for example tonic-clonic or absence seizures.

 Contains information that codes individuals genetic makeup and is passed on from generation to generation.